AkshantVats/Learning/InterviewCampProblems/README.md

   8. You are given an array of integers.
 Rearrange the array so that all zeroes are at the beginning of the array.For example,a = [4,2,0,1,0,3,0] -> [0,0,0,1,2,3,4]

-  9. Given an array of integers, rearrange the elements such that all zeros aremoved to the end of the array.
+  9. Given an array of integers, rearrange the elements such that all zeros are moved to the end of the array.

+  10. You are given an array of integers and a pivot.
+Rearrange the array in the following order:[all elements less than pivot, elements equal to pivot, elements greater than pivot]For example,a = [5,2,4,4,6,4,4,3] and pivot = 4 --> result = [3,2,4,4,4,4,6,5].